 The Center for Health IPE aligns with the World Health Organization's (WHO's) and Interprofessional Education Collaborative's (IPEC's) definitions pertaining to collaborative education, practice, and team-based care.
 Please view this page to see the national IPEC core competencies that guide interprofessional education and practice initiatives at UT Austin.
-Scroll down to view the center's criteria for an IPE experience.
+Scroll down to view the center's criteria for developing an IPE experience.

 When students from two or more professions learn about, from, and with each other to enable effective collaboration and improve health outcomes (WHO, 2010, p.
 7).

 When multiple health workers from different professional backgrounds work together with patients, families, carers [sic], and communities to deliver the highest quality of care across settings (WHO, 2010, p.13).

 Interprofessional Team-Based Care